galaxyproject/training-material/topics/fair/tutorials/ro-crate-in-galaxy/tutorial.md

 ## Enable RO-Crate on your local instance
 > <hands-on-title>Update your galaxy configuration</hands-on-title>
-> - Go to where your galaxy folder is in your computer
+> - Go to where your Galaxy folder is in your computer
+> - In your root Galaxy folder navigate to the `config` folder where a the `galaxy.yml` should be located.
+Please open it.
-> - In galaxy -> config you will find a file galaxy.yml open it
+> - (In case you only find a `galaxy.yml.sample` file, copy this one and name it `galaxy.yml`)
 > - make sure the option `enable_celery_tasks` is set to `true`:
 > ```
 > galaxy: